 The Parking Garage is located immediately adjacent to the LVR and contains a 600-car parking deck.
 The University has installed video surveillance in all the public areas of the LVR buildings, as well as the parking deck, for additional safety.

-The New Commons — The New Commons is a 360-bed student housing and dining facility designed to enhance the first-year experience for our incoming students.
-Special emphasis will be placed on the holistic development of the student that includes activities that enhance the living-learning community.
+The Commons — The New Commons is a 360-bed student housing and dining facility designed to enhance the first-year experience for our incoming students.
+Special emphasis is placed on the holistic development of the student that includes activities that enhance the living-learning community.

-Learning Resource Center — The Learning Resource Center (LRC) houses the Student Affairs, Advocacy Desk– a one-stop-shop for all student administrative needs (Registrar, Financial Aid, Student Accounting, Career Services, Student Conduct, Community Living, Engagement and Leadership, etc.).
+Learning Resource Center — The Learning Resource Center (LRC) houses Student Affairs, the Student Affairs Desk– a one-stop-shop for all student administrative needs (Registrar, Financial Aid, Student Accounting, Career Services, Student Conduct, Community Living, Engagement and Leadership, etc.).
 The LRC also houses the Drs.
 Sid E. and Nell K. Williams Library named after the founders of Life University.
 The 20,000+ square-foot facility contains stacks for 100,000 books; computer areas with more than 50 student-available computers; study and conference rooms for student and faculty use; and an audio-visual support area.
-Enrollment Services can also be found in the LRC.
+Enrollment Management can also be found in the LRC.

-Center for Graduate and Undergraduate Studies — CGUS is the primary location for the educational facilities, departmental faculty and administration offices for Undergraduate Studies.
+Center for Graduate and Undergraduate Studies — CGUS is the primary location for the educational facilities and departmental faculty offices for Undergraduate Studies.
 The building also houses the PAR Center (Preparation, Analysis and Record Keeping), the Virtual Anatomy Lab and faculty offices for two of the College of Chiropractic divisions (Basic Sciences and Clinical Sciences).

 The building contains amphitheater-style and standard lecture classrooms; computer lab and training facilities; and various chiropractic technique and lab rooms.
 This building also houses standard and specialized laboratories for Basic, Clinical, Natural and Nutrition Science Departments.